Project

 • Assignee set to mrkn (Kenta Murata)

-Updated by rafaelfranca (Rafael França) over 7 years ago
+Updated by rafaelfranca (Rafael França) about 8 years ago

 Tests are not the only problem.
 I believe this change is dangerous because this code may change behavior in production without being easily noticed.